Sage-Vines/CloudComputingProjectTwo/README.md

-# Local Cloud With Terraform + Docker
+# Local Cloud With Terraform & Docker

 This repo as a small “local cloud” that Terraform operates.
-No Dockerfiles, no compose, just Terraform, the Docker provider, and a handful of configs that turn into a note-taking app with a modern UI, a Python API, and a Postgres database.
+It is just Terraform, the Docker provider, and config files that turn into a note-taking app with a modern UI, a Python API, and a Postgres database.

 - **Frontend (Nginx & static SPA)** – `services/frontend/site` holds the HTML/CSS/JS bundle.
 Terraform mounts that folder (plus `default.conf`) into the stock `nginx:alpine` image.
 The app lets you create, edit, and delete notes.
 - **Backend (Python standard library)** – `services/backend/app.py` is a framework-free HTTP server.
 Terraform bind-mounts the folder inside `python:3.11-slim`, the `start.sh` script installs `psycopg` on boot, and the API exposes `/api/notes` for GET/POST/PUT/DELETE with auto table creation.